Novel black holes with scalar hair in the Einstein-Maxwell-Scalar Theory with positive coupling: Perturbation Stability

 This indicates that all of the metric and electromagnetic perturbations decouple completely from the linearized system, leaving scalar field perturbation as the sole dynamical degree of freedom.
 In the following discussion, we focus on the analysis of spherically symmetric modes ($\ell=0$).
 Admitting a further decomposition $\Psi(t,r)=\phi(r)e^{-i\omega t}$, the linearized scalar perturbation satisfies a Schr\"odinger-type equation

 where the tortoise coordinate is defined by $r_*=\int \frac{d r}{g(r)e^{-\chi(r)/2}}$.
 The effective potential takes the form

 with

 Herein, we analyze the behavior of effective potentials as shown in Fig.~\ref{fig=potenq}.
 The scalar perturbation forms a positive potential barrier near the event horizon, with the barrier height increasing both as $q$ or $\lambda$ rises.
 These behaviors are markedly different from that observed in spontaneous scalarization with negative coupling~\cite{Fernandes:2019rez}, where the potential develops negative wells near the RN limit that could trigger instabilities.
 The positivity of the effective potential indicates that Eq.~\eqref{eq=schr} will not have a bound state, which will lead to unstable modes with $\omega^2<0$.
-Therefore, this behavior ensures the stability of our scalar-hairy black hole solutions against scalar perturbation, distinguishing it as a stable branch of hairy solutions in EMS theory that differs from the RN black hole.
+Therefore, this behavior ensures the stability of our scalar-hairy black hole solutions against scalar perturbation.

 The stability can be further examined by calculating the QNMs of the perturbation equation.
 Following our analysis of the effective potential, scalar perturbation satisfies boundary conditions corresponding to purely ingoing waves near the horizon and purely outgoing waves at spatial infinity.
 The computed $\omega$ represents the complex discrete frequencies, where the real part corresponds to the oscillation frequency while the imaginary part characterizes the mode's (un)damping rate.
 A positive imaginary component indicates an exponentially growing perturbation, signaling an instability in the black hole background.
 Using the numerical background solutions obtained in the previous section, we compute the fundamental QNM frequencies by employing the asymptotic iteration method (AIM)~\cite{Cho:2011sf}.